-Other useful things for Visitors to know
+Other useful things for visitors to know

-Carers If you are involved in giving care to a patient please speak to the Ward Sister/Charge Nurse about how you can continue to do this, if you wish to, while they are in hospital.
+Carers: If you are involved in giving care to a patient please speak to the Ward Sister/Charge Nurse about how you can continue to do this, if you wish to, while they are in hospital.

-Medical Information All enquiries about the patient's medical condition and treatment should be made to the Ward Sister/Charge Nurse.
+Medical information: All enquiries about the patient's medical condition and treatment should be made to the Ward Sister/Charge Nurse.
 Arrangements can be made to see a member of the medical staff on request.

-Telephone Enquiries Please try to arrange for only one family member to telephone the ward and then share information with other members of the family and friends.
+Telephone enquiries: Please try to arrange for only one family member to telephone the ward and then share information with other members of the family and friends.
 Remember, we are unable to give detailed medical information over the telephone.

-Mobile Phones The use of mobile phones in ward areas, by patients and visitors, is not permitted.
+Mobile phones: The use of mobile phones in ward areas, by patients and visitors, is not permitted.

-Property Please look after your own valuables and property during your visit.
+Property: Please look after your own valuables and property during your visit.
 The Newcastle upon Tyne Hospitals NHS Foundation Trust cannot accept responsibility for any loss or damage.

 - 'Pay and Display' at the Royal Victoria Infirmary and Campus for Ageing and Vitality.

 - 'Pay on Foot' at Freeman Hospital - after leaving the building pay at the pay station to obtain your exit ticket before returning to your car.